 2009-17 A++ Walpi polychrome piki bowl, Transition Period, 1890s

-As an example of a Polacca C style (actually Walpi Polychrome) bowl by Nampeyo, this bowl is very, very rare.
+As an example of a Polacca C style (actually Walpi Polychrome) bowl by Nampeyo, this bowl is very rare.
 That it was likely made by Nampeyo for her personal use and used for several decades in her home is a stunner.
 The fact that it was broken (and therefore traded by Fannie to Dick Howard) simply adds to its story and charm.
 The repairs bother me not at all.
-If the collection has a true museum piece, this is it.
-The interior design is intact under all that patina and is well executed, though a bit static, as all such Polacca C designs seem to be.
-This just serves as a design benchmark to demonstrate Nampeyo’s genius of design subsequently developed as Sikyatki Revival ware.
-I tiptoe around this bowl in wonder that it is in my home.
-(A bit romantic and dramatic.)
+The interior design is intact under all that corn patina and is well executed, though a bit static, as all such Polacca C designs of the Polik’Mana seem to be.
+The design serves as a benchmark to demonstrate the starting point for Nampeyo’s creative journey.

 2010-11 A+ Small canteen with variation of “Bird Hanging from Sky Band” design